 Martin Wolf on Germany and the European Union

-This is what I heard from an Italian policymaker: "We gave up the old safety valves of inflation and devaluation in return for lower interest rates, but now we do not even have the low interest rates."
+This is what I heard from an Italian policymaker: "We gave up the old safety valves of inflation and devaluation in return for lower interest rates, but now we do not even have the low interest rates."and

 For small open economies such as Latvia and Ireland, regaining competitiveness and growth through deflation might work.
 For a big country such as Italy, it is too painful to be credible.